 Pidgin (like MSN)

-And Prestashop for our web-shop.
+Wordpress (blog) and Prestashop for our actual web-shop.

 We use mainly Free Software because:

 a) It keeps money away from unethical companies and their appalling labour practices and patenting activities